wp-plugins/jquery-collapse-o-matic/readme.txt

 3. Options Page?
 Yes, Options Page!

 == Changelog ==

+= 1.5.2 =
+* find-me now is called only after collapse/expand animations
+* using .on() method once again
+* updated Requires at least tag to 3.3
+* added swapexcerpt
+* fixed typos on the options page
+* added custom css to options page
+* added targtag and targpos attributes
+* added the ability to insert extra external triggers

 = 1.5.1 =
 * find-me auto feature improved to work with responsive websites